dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/first-steps/react.md

 ## TypeScript

-The `dnb-ui-lib` does support TypeScript definitions for properties, including the documentation.
+The `@dnb/eufemia` does support TypeScript definitions for properties, including the documentation.